Top Waterfront Hotels in Maine

 Portland Maine is great big little city!
 A beautiful working waterfront, an Old Port with cobblestone streets and some of the trendiest chefs anywhere – Portland is cool!
 Downtown Portland has several chain hotels – Marriot, Hyatt, Westin, Hilton.

-But in Casco Bay, we love the islands for a truly special getaway.
+In Casco Bay, we love the islands for a truly special getaway.
 Hop on a Casco Bay ferry, or go by boat to Chebeague Island Inn or Inn at Diamond Cove on Diamond Island.
 Sleeping on an island is special – surrounded by the sea, life slows to a leisure pace, no cars, no cares… just ocean view paths, and bikes, and bites of the freshest seafood and lobster.

 Boothbay Harbor and Midcoast Maine is arguably where the real coast begins…

 Linekin Bay Resort has a fantastic location, with sweeping ocean views out to Linekin and Boothbay Harbor.
-This century-old resort harkens back to “camp days” with its all-inclusive lodging in cabins (modern and luxe however) and all the toys you can enjoy – sail, paddleboard, kayak, swim in the heated salt water pool, breakfast and dinner is part of the package too- always with a water view!
+This century-old resort harkens back to “camp days” with its all-inclusive lodging in cabins (modern and luxe however) and all the toys you can enjoy – sail, paddleboard, kayak, swim in the heated saltwater pool, breakfast and dinner is part of the package too – always with a water view!

-Newagen Seaside Resort is the more demure sister, a relaxed Inn with protected water views from the sweeping lawn, hotel style lodging, a pool, bikes to ride around Southport Island, and a wonderful old-school Pine Room building filled with billiards, candlepin bowling, pingpong and other classic “indoor games” (read: no electronics).
-Newagen’s summer lobster bakes outside with local music and s’mores by the campfire are a highlight at this quiet 20-acre resort.
+Newagen Seaside Resort is the more demure sister, a relaxed Inn with protected water views from the sweeping lawn, hotel style lodging, a pool, bikes to ride around Southport Island, and a wonderful old-school Pine Room building filled with billiards, candlepin bowling, Ping-Pong and other classic “indoor games” (read: no electronics).
+Newagen’s summer lobster bakes outside with local music and s’mores by the campfire are a highlight at this quiet 20-acre traditional Maine resort.

-Luxury tip: For the freshest lobster, right off the boats in this picturesque harbor, go to Robinson’s Wharf by the Cape Newagen Swing Bridge connection to Boothbay to Southport Island.
+Luxury tip: For the freshest lobster, right off the boats in this picturesque harbor, go to Robinson’s Wharf by the Cape Newagen Swing Bridge that connects Boothbay to Southport Island.
 Picnic tables and daily picked lobster for lunch or dinner – it doesn’t get more Maine than this, watching the lobstermen unload their haul at the dock and the outdoor cook steaming your lobster dinner – winner!